kamaladafrica/axon-cdi/README.md

 *NB.
 CDI specification states that beans with no qualifiers are implicitly qualified with @Default (in addition to @Any)*

-In order to make code clean, stereotypes are supported so you can annotate you aggregate root with @AggregateBStereotype declared as follow
+In order to make code cleaner, stereotypes are supported so you can annotate you aggregate root with @AggregateBStereotype declared as follow
 ```java
 @AggregateConfiguration(
 		value = AggregateBQualifierMeme.class,